halftan/AMBridge/README.md

 Third party developers are not able to get a binder to **CoreService** (like hvac, mediacenter, etc).

+You need to give this app permission to fetch notifications in order for playback info to work (artist, title, album, artwork)

+### What's implemented

+- Playback control
+- Media info display (need permission to get notifications)

 ### Caveats

 1. Use `Log.e` because Zeekr OS only shows `error` level in production vehicles.